 HTML header tags also indirectly help page ranking, as they improve the user experience, presenting content in an orderly manner.
 Users can then find what they are looking for easily, so they stay on the page longer (reducing the bounce rate).

 Therefore, given the importance of headings, it’s vital to use them correctly.
 You need to conduct in-depth research and use the right keywords (of course, without doing any keyword stuffing, since this is a practice that no longer works today).

 Headings should be relevant to the content of the page and sound as natural as possible.

 7 good practices for header tags

-Now that we know why header tags are essential in SEO, let’s see how to implement them correctly:
+Now that we know why header tags are essential in SEO, let’s see how to implement them properly:

 1- Use the headings to create a good structure